 Even if you don’t want a guide to go on safari some of the park fees just to enter a national park in Africa are jaw-dropping.
 For instance, a day in the famous Serengeti will cost you $74 per person per day, for camping $30 per tent per day, and $150 per vehicle per day.
 If you want to go to Ngorongoro Crater yourself that’s $300.
 Those gorillas that are seen in Virunga National Park, well I hope you have $1500 to pay for a daily permit in Rwanda (and only for an hour of gorilla time).

 Insider Tip: We found great value for national parks in Namibia.
 The entrance to Etosha National Park is only 80 NAD per day and you can see the big five there!
 Out of all the countries, we have visited in Africa so far South Africa and Namibia are the most affordable places to travel.
 If you want to go gorilla trekking go in Uganda or the DRC where it is cheaper.

 Low Density/High Cost

 Countries like Botswana and Zambia operate on a high-cost low-density model.
 If you want to see the Okavango Delta and the fabulous wildlife there then be prepared to pay a pretty penny to do it properly.
 The governments enforce the high costs so that fewer people come and their beautiful country doesn’t end up like Disney Land.
 I can’t hate on them for this, but it certainly doesn’t make traveling on a budget any easier.

-Traveling Africa has many challenges and dealing with the high cost is definitely one of them.
-However, despite talking about the high costs of food, gas, or always saying to each other “we just paid how much for that piece of shit campsite?” we still realize all the beauty we have seen here that we can’t get anywhere else in the world.
+Traveling around Africa has many challenges and dealing with the high cost is definitely one of them.
+However, despite talking about the high costs of food, and gas, or always saying to each other “we just paid how much for that piece of crap campsite?”
+We still realize all the beauty we have seen here that we can’t get anywhere else in the world.
 It’s going to be difficult to ever leave.